top of page

 Includes running-specific assessment, 3–4 in-person sessions spaced 3–4 weeks apart, and progress testing at weeks 4, 8, and 12.

-Outcome: individualised program targeting tissue capacity, running mechanics, and load management.
+Outcome: individualised program targeting tissue capacity, running coordination, and movement control.

 RunScreen